charliegodfrey/3D-printed-tensile-tester/README.md

   10. 1 long M4 bolt and 1 M5 bolt
   11. A micro-switch
   12. A push-to-make button switch
+  13. 51mm of 6mm diameter steel rod (2 of these needed)

 This Arduino electronics and code performs the following stages: